 If possible, use footage with a frame rate that matches that of your output, so that After Effects doesn’t have to use frame blending or similar methods to fill in missing frames.
 See Frame rate.

-The kind of work that you’ll be doing in After Effects and the kind of output movie that you want to create can even influence how you shoot and acquire your footage.
+The kind of work that you do in After Effects and the kind of output movie that you want to create can even influence how you shoot and acquire your footage.
 For example, if you know that you want to animate using motion tracking, consider shooting your scene in a manner that optimizes for motion tracking—for example, using tracking markers.
 See Motion tracking workflow.

 Also consider shooting at a larger frame size than what you need for final delivery if you want "head-room" for post-production, whether for fake pans and zooms, or for stabilization.

 Project settings fall into three basic categories: how time is displayed in the project, how color data is treated in the project, and what sampling rate to use for audio.
-Of these settings, the color settings are the ones that you need to think about before you do much work in your project, because they determine how color data is interpreted as you import footage files, how color calculations are performed as you work, and how color data is converted for final output.
+Of these settings, it is important to think about the color settings before you do much work in your project, because they determine how color data is interpreted as you import footage files, how color calculations are performed as you work, and how color data is converted for final output.
 See Color management and Timecode and time display units.

 Click the color depth indicator at the bottom of the Project panel to open the Project Settings dialog box.
 Alt-click (Windows) or Option-click (Mac OS) to cycle through color bit depths: 8 bpc, 16 bpc, and 32 bpc.
 See Color depth and high dynamic range color.

-If you’ll be rendering and exporting a composition to more than one media format, always match the pixel dimensions for your composition to the largest pixel dimensions used for your output.
+If you are rendering and exporting a composition to more than one media format, always match the pixel dimensions for your composition to the largest pixel dimensions used for your output.
 Later, you can use output modules in the Render Queue panel to encode and export a separate version of the composition for each format.
 See Output modules and output module settings.

 If you work with large compositions, make sure that you configure After Effects and your computer to maximize performance.
 Complex compositions can require a large amount of memory to render, and the rendered movies can take a large amount of disk space to store.
 Before you attempt to render a three-hour movie, make sure that you have the disk space available to store it.
 See Storage requirements for output files.

-If your source footage files are on a slow disk drive (or across a slow network connection), then performance will be poor.
+If your source footage files are on a slow disk drive (or across a slow network connection), then performance is affected.
 When possible, keep the source footage files for your project on a fast local disk drive.
-Ideally, you’ll have three drives: one for source footage files, one from which the application runs, and one for rendered output.
+Ideally, you have three drives: one for source footage files, one from which the application runs, and one for rendered output.